Top 8 Most Common Excel Formula Errors

-In these cases just replace all the text values with zero until you get the further information.
+In these cases, we must replace all the text values with zero until we get further information.

-###### to be very frank it is not an error rather it is just a formatting issue.
-Look at the below image in the cell A1 have entered the date values.
+The ###### error, is not an error.
+Rather, it is just a formatting issue.
+For example, look at the below image in cell A1 that has entered the date values.

-This is due to the length issue of the characters.
+It is due to the length issue of the characters.
 The values in the cell are more than the column width.
-In simple terms “Column width is not wide enough”.
+In simple terms, the column width is not wide enough.

 How to Fix the ###### ERROR Issue?

-We go some errors as #N/A in the cells E6, E8, and E9.
-If you look at the ranges for these cells it does not include the values against those ids.
+We got some errors as #N/A in the cells E6, E8, and E9.
+If we look at the ranges for these cells, it does not include the values against those IDs.

-ID 156 is not there in the range A6 to B13 that is why we got an error.
-Similarly, for the remaining two cells we have the same issue.
+ID 156 is not in the range from A6 to B13; we got an error.
+Similarly, for the remaining two cells, we have the same issue.

 How to Fix the #N/A!
 ERROR Issue?

-Press F4 key to make it as an absolute reference.
+We must press the F4 key to make it an absolute reference.

-#NUM! is due to formatting of the numerical values.
-If the numerical values are not formatted, we will get these errors.
+The #NUM!
+Error is due to the formatting of the numerical values.
+If the numerical values are not formatted, we may get these errors.